GPS Reception and Interference

 • Place two or three jammers in different locations through the test area, and analyze interference.

-• Place a jammer on the plane and a GPS receiver on the ground, and analyze interference.
+• Place a jammer on the aircraft and a GPS receiver on the ground, and analyze interference.